hpc-uk/hpcuk-website/rse/2019-11-26_HPCRSEMeetingNotes.md

 # Attending organisations

-   - EPCC, The University of Edinburgh
+   - EPCC, The University of Edinburgh (ARCHER, Cirrus)
    - University of Bath (GW4 Isambard)
-   - University of Birmingham
-   - University of Aston
+   - University of Birmingham, University of Aston (HPC-Mid+)
    - University of Cambridge
    - University of Manchester
    - University of Nottingham